openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * Commit to uphold this charter
 * Be willing to treat every accused individuals in the same way regardless of the impact of their contributions to open source

+No two primary members can work for the same employer.

 ### Term

 Members of the CoC Team serve a one year term.
 There are no limits on the number of terms a CoC Team member may serve.